Understanding Addiction Relapse Triggers

 Whether your triggers are emotional distress or a specific situation, it is essential that you know what compels you to use when trying to lead a life of sobriety.
 Understanding what triggers you to relapse and having a plan in place for these triggers are your first steps toward prevention.

 What is Relapse?

 For those struggling with substance abuse and addiction, it isn’t uncommon for the affected person to return to alcohol or drug use.
 This return to their substance of choice is called relapsing.
 About 40-60% of those struggling with addiction relapse following treatment.

 A trigger is social, psychological, and emotional situations and events that compel an addicted person to seek their substance of choice, eventually leading them to relapse.
 When an addicted person uses drugs or alcohol for a prolonged period of time, it changes the brain—eventually associating certain stimuli with the desire to drink or do drugs.

 While many triggers can be negative experiences, it is important to note that positive events can trigger relapsing as well.

 External triggers are environmental events and situations that make you want to use drugs or drink alcohol.
 This can be anything from certain social situations, responsibilities, and even specific places that trigger your desire to use again.

-Some of the most common external triggers include:
+Some of the most common external triggers in recovery include:

 - Stressful or uncomfortable situations